Creating a Network That Uses a Dynamic Pre-Shared Key

 1. Click Custom Schedule.

-2. Network schedule is customized as per the your requirement.
+2. Network schedule is customized as per your requirement.
 You can configure the schedule for Monday through Sunday and from midnight to midnight (from 00:00 hours through 23.59 hours).
 For more information, click See tips.
 The Network Scheduler Tips dialog box is displayed.

 Network Scheduler Tips